Why is everyone talking about natural dishwashing sponges?

 -

-living creatures eat
+living things eat them

 -